Cale Makar: Stanley Cup, Norris and Conn Smythe trophies (2021–present)

 On March 6, 2024, Makar recorded his first career NHL hat trick in a 7–2 victory over the Detroit Red Wings; becoming the first Avalanche defenceman to do so since Sandis Ozoliņš back on December 6, 1999.
 He was voted a Norris Trophy finalist for the fourth consecutive season, having finished second in points and first in points-per-game among defencemen.

 The following 2024–25 season would see Makar reach new offensive achievements.
 On April 3, 2025, he recorded his 30th goal of the season, becoming the ninth defenceman in NHL history to reach that mark, and only second in the post-lockout era.
-He finished the season with 92 points, ninth in league scoring overall.
-In addition to being a Norris Trophy finalist for the fifth time, he was for the first time a finalist for the Ted Lindsay Award, awarded by the National Hockey League Players' Association to the "most outstanding" player in the NHL.
+In 80 games, he finished the season with 92 points (30 goals, 62 assists), ninth in league scoring overall.
+In addition to being a Norris Trophy finalist for the fifth time, he was for the first time a finalist for the Ted Lindsay Award, awarded by the National Hockey League Players' Association to the "most outstanding" player in the NHL, ultimately going to Tampa Bay Lightning's forward Nikita Kucherov.
 Makar was subsequently awarded his second career Norris Trophy on June 11, 2025, receiving 176 of 191 first-place votes.

+During a March 18, 2026, game against the Dallas Stars, Makar scored his 20th goal of the 2025–26 NHL season, becoming the first defenceman since Phil Housley to score 20 goals in three straight seasons.
+He scored the 500th point of his career when he assisted on a Brock Nelson goal in a 4–2 loss to the Winnipeg Jets on March 28.
+Makar finished the regular season with 20 goals and 59 assists in 75 games, helping the Avalanche to win the Presidents' Trophy for the second time in his tenure.
+He was a Norris Trophy finalist for the sixth year in a row.

+Entering the 2026–27 season, the final year of his contract, Makar signed an eight-year extension on August 28, 2026.
+With a total value of $163.2 million and an average annual value of $20.4 million, it was the most expensive contract in NHL history, and the first with an average annual value in excess of $20 million.
+This milestone came at a time of explosive projected growth in the league's salary cap as a result of revenue increases.